marianojf89/Thesis/Integration procedure/Experiments/Integration of two resorts/README.md

 This folder contains the experiments related to the integration of two SHACL shape graphs which represent two different French resorts.
+Furthermore, two different experiments are done, where the order in which the shape graphs are integrated is changed.